clandestin/esp8266-firmware/COMMANDS.md

 }
 ```

-Returns 'OK' on success with result or 'Error' with description in result.
-Each entry contains channel number and value in volts.
+Returns 'OK' on success with the result or 'Error' with a description as a result.
+Each entry contains a channel number and a value in volts.
 ```json
 {
 	"0":"0.6"